Weak convergence of a measure-valued process for social networks

-We carry on first with showing the existence and uniqueness of the stochastic process $(\mathscr{N}_{\tau})_{\tau\geq 0}$ in the sense of Definition $\ref{defnet}$.
-We begin by a moment estimates result concerning the size evolution of the system and thus we will deduce that existence and uniqueness follow as a consequence.
-Note that the size properties for the interacting particle systems have been largely studied in the literature.
-We refer the interested reader for instance to \cite{Ligg85} where we find also an amount of techniques and some classical results about particularly the survival/extinction properties for the class of contact processes (we recall that this class was introduced recently in the graph theory and several contact process models on some families of random graph appear in the literature as stated in Section \ref{sec0}.)

-The following statement will be the base for us for further analysis and its consequences are highly important.
-More importantly, Theorem \ref{theo2} proves that the size of the vertices will grow with bound which guarantees that the system does not explode. \begin{theo} Admit assumptions (\ref{Ass1}) and (\ref{Ass2}).
+In the sequel, the following remark will be important for further analysis.
+More importantly, Remark \ref{theo2} ensures that the size of the vertices will grow with bound which guarantees that the system does not explode. \begin{rem} Admit assumptions (\ref{Ass1}) and (\ref{Ass2}).
 Consider that $\mathbb{E}[\langle \mathscr{N}_0,1\rangle ^m]<\infty$ for some $m\geq 1$, then for any $0<T<\infty$: